Christian Aid's Zimbabwe programme puts people at the centre of all its work.

 Where we work and who we work with

-The Zimbabwe country teams operates from Harare with a team of 10 experiences staff members.
+The Zimbabwe country teams operates from Harare with a team of 11 dedicated staff members.

 We work across six provinces in Zimbabwe.